Your cart is currently empty

 Smithers and the Bulkley Valley offer an incredible variety of mountain biking, from accessible family-friendly trails to long, technical descents.
 Below are some of the main riding zones locals and visitors alike love to ride.

-Trail development and maintenance in Smithers is led by the Smithers Mountain Bike Association .
+Mountain bike trail development and maintenance in Smithers is led by the Smithers Mountain Bike Association.
+There are a few zones in/around Smithers.

 Trails in Houston are developed and maintained by the Houston Mountain Bike Association .